OffRoadCodeMode/OffRoadCodeMode/README.md

 - AI/LLM Engineering, RAG pipelines and agentic microservices etc.. (recently completed an LLM engineering course).
 - Pentesting and bug bounties.
 Hack The Box / THM / various CTFs.
 Enjoying diving deeper into cyber security in general.

-## 🧑‍🎓 Studying for
-- AWS Certified Developer DVAC02
-- Offsec's OSCP

 ## ⭐ Featured projects

+### Driven Micro Domain (starter kit)
+A complete working implementation and starter template for building domain-driven microservices using my [Driven Micro Framework](https://github.com/OffRoadCodeMode/driven-micro-framework).
+I created this TypeScript starter kit and the underlying Driven Micro Framework after repeatedly rewriting my preffered architectural patterns for each new microservice.
+See below for more information on the underlying framework.

+### Driven Micro Framework
+A production-ready TypeScript framework for building domain-driven microservices implementing a custom architecture with internal message bus, event/command flow and exposure of many useful interfaces for use in concrete implementations of the framework.
+The architecture is heavily influenced by patterns presented in this book [Architecture Patterns with Python](https://www.amazon.co.uk/Enterprise-Architecture-Patterns-Python-Adapters/dp/1492052205).
+I highly recommend reading it in order to truly understand what this framework is doing.

 ### Nomad Scraper
-A sophisticated domain-driven web scraping application built with Domain-Driven Design (DDD) principles, featuring a command/event architecture with pluggable scraper and storage implementations.
+A web scraping application built with Domain-Driven Design (DDD) principles, featuring a command/event architecture with pluggable scraper and storage implementations.
 Comes ready packed with cloud native setup via AWS CDK.
 Repo: [Nomad Scraper](https://github.com/OffRoadCodeMode/nomad_scraper)

 ### 🚀 Rocket Boost